Gearbox-protocol/dev-docs/pages/bots/limit-orders.md

 * `tokenIn`, `tokenOut`, `amountIn`, `limitPrice` and `deadline` are standard fields of a limit sell order.

-* `borrower` and `manager` identify the credit account.
+* `borrower`, `manager` and `creditAccount` identify the credit account.
-Using account's address alone is unsafe because Gearbox credit accounts can be used by different users at different points in time, which may lead to old orders from the previous user being executed when the next user already controls the account.
+Using account's address alone is unsafe because Gearbox credit accounts can be used by different users at different points in time (and in different Credit Managers), which may lead to old orders from the previous user being executed when the next user already controls the account, or the same user controls the account in a different Credit Maanger.

 * `triggerPrice` is used to indicate the stop-limit order.
 If it's set, the limit order will only be executable if the oracle price is below the specified value.